New in Jersey City? Welcome to our city… this little guide will help you in many ways, check it out!

 Moving is never easy, especially with kids.
-It’s easy to see how newcomers to the downtown Jersey City or Hamilton Park neighborhoods could get a bit overwhelmed with the bustle of the area.
-Here’s a starter guide to get started, but be aware that Jersey City is a buzzing and growing city that continues to evolve before our eyes, so it’s by no means comprehensive.
-Feel free to add your own ideas to our Facebook page, or in the comments section!
+It’s easy to see how newcomers to Jersey City could get a bit overwhelmed with the hustle and bustle of the area.
+Here’s a starter guide to get your feet wet, but be aware that Jersey City is a buzzing and growing city that continues to evolve before our eyes, so it’s by no means comprehensive.
+Feel free to add your own ideas to our Facebook page, Instagram, or the comments section!

 And also, WELCOME!
 All of us at JCFamilies were new in town once too — we know and completely understand the mix of excitement, trepidation, and confusion that can come with a big move.
 We hope you’ll introduce yourself to us at our next event!

-While it might be less daunting to order everything online, there’s real value to getting outside and seeing what you see.
-Every time you step out, you will feel a little bit more confident and more comfortable in your new neighborhood.
+While it might be less daunting to order everything online, there’s real value to getting outside and supporting the local economy while meeting your neighbors.
+Every time you step out, you will feel a little bit more confident and more comfortable in your new neighborhood!

 Key Foods – 574 Jersey Avenue

 Shop Rite – 400 Marin Boulevard

 Acme – 125 18th Street